Bellisario College of Communications

 He’ll help ensure many stories get shared Nov.
 11-17 during the annual Centre Film Festival.
 It’s another connection to Penn State, he said — the festival represents a wonderful collaboration between the film community, regional filmmakers and the University.

-The festival, which has grown significantly since it started in in 2019, is an important part in a potentially burgeoning film industry in and around Centre County, Lopez said.
+The festival, which has grown significantly since it started in 2019, is an important part in a potentially burgeoning film industry in and around Centre County, Lopez said.

 “This event is a vital opportunity to highlight central Pennsylvania’s growing film industry and showcase incredible local creative talent,” he added.